gitlabhq/omnibus-gitlab/doc/settings/ssl/openssl_3.md

 stage: Systems
 group: Distribution
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
+title: Upgrading to OpenSSL 3
 ---

-# Upgrading to OpenSSL 3

 Starting from [version 17.7](https://docs.gitlab.com/ee/update/versions/gitlab_17_changes.html#1770), GitLab uses OpenSSL 3.
 This version of OpenSSL is a major release with notable